aidudezzz/deepbots-tutorials/README.md

     def __init__(self):
         super().__init__()
 ```
-Then we initialize the position sensor, that reads the pole's angle, needed for the agent's observation.
+Then we initialize the position sensor that reads the pole's angle, needed for the agent's observation.
 ```python
         self.positionSensor = self.robot.getPositionSensor("polePosSensor")
         self.positionSensor.enable(self.get_timestep())